Inpatient Rehab for Alcoholism & Drug Abuse

 How Does Inpatient Rehab Work?

-When you begin your addiction treatment program at our inpatient rehab facility in Las Vegas, NV, you’ll be evaluated by addiction specialists who will outline an individualized program.3
+When you begin your addiction treatment program at our inpatient rehab facility in Las Vegas, NV, you’ll be evaluated by addiction specialists who will outline an individualized rehab program.3

 Typically, a residential stay starts with a period of medical detox before you transition to the rehabilitation phase of addiction treatment.
-Detox will ensure your safety and comfort through the withdrawal process, while rehab teaches you the skills to maintain lasting sobriety.4
+Detox will ensure your safety and comfort through the withdrawal process, while rehab teaches you the skills and tools to maintain lasting sobriety.4

 - Cognitive-behavioral therapy (CBT).